- ConsenSys joins several crypto firms, including Coinbase, in laying off employees.

 Microsoft announced on Wednesday that it will lay off 10,000 staff members between now and March 31 as the software company prepares for weaker revenue growth.
 The corporation will take a $1.2 billion charge in the second quarter of its fiscal year, which would reduce profits per share by 12 cents.

 Microsoft has now become the latest software firm to step back following a few years of intense hiring fueled by a surge in the demand for online services and skilled individuals.
-Several tech businesses, including Alphabet, Amazon, and Salesforce, have also reduced their workforces in recent weeks.
+Several tech businesses, including Alphabet, Amazon, and Salesforce, have also reduced their workforces recently.

 Microsoft CEO Satya Nadella said the move was part of its efforts to slash expenses amid the current economic instability and to refocus on strategic goals like artificial intelligence.
 At the end of June, Microsoft had around 221,000 employees worldwide, so the reductions represent less than 5% of that workforce.